-This instrument is available for use by all university researchers and external organisations.
-Further details concerning access, sample preparation and charges are available from the facility manager, Dr Ben Spencer
+The facility is available for use by all university researchers and external organisations.
+Contact us for further details concerning access, sample preparation and charges.

 For external/ commercial access please contact us through the Materials Testing and Analysis unit.